Modern and Contemporary Art – What is the Difference?

 Henri Matisse, Red Room

-The transition to contemporary
+The Transition to Contemporary

 How did we get from modern art to contemporary art?
 Many art critics consider the movement of Abstract Expressionism as a turning point: Artists of this style focused less on the content of the picture and focused more on the process of making the artwork itself.
 Well-known examples are Jackson Pollock with his drip painting technique and Willem de Kooning, who also worked in a spontaneous improvisatory manner.